 What about those third party lenses??
 Some are better than others, although Sigma’s Art Series lenses are really great these days (and expensive).
 When I was casting about for a “do it all” lens, we initially bought a Tamron 28-300 mm lens.
 It had terrible color rendition and didn’t focus for beans, so we returned it to buy the Nikon 28-300, which I totally love.
-I will be curious to see how the Tamron 150-600 stacks up against the Nikon 200-500 when we eventually buy it.

 Our Past Cameras and Lenses